 Do not let the enemy bog you down with chaff units as every attack is precious and don’t forget the Leadbelchers with a range of 10” can help you reduce the gap.

-Their attacks are the strongest ranged option between the Destruction warbands compensating for the low model count.
+Ogor attacks are the strongest between the Destruction warbands compensating for the low model count.